altocodenl/tagaway/readme.md

 ### Todo beta

+- Other
-- csrf to csrf token!
+   - Rename csrf to auth/csrf, OMITTED to REDACTED
+   - put user that experienced error if user is logged in by moving route and leaving passthrough in gatekeeper
+   - use expired cookie (after logout and after delete) in tests
+   - remove opaque elements in input, instead remove values from inputs
+   - remove dot after messages in snackbar

 - Pivs
+   - Properly dynamize new top bar: you're looking at (visible chunks, but in the viewport), previous/next, all pictures, selected, query (foteli con numero, tags), chunk header formatting
+   - Fix scroll + back bug
    - Add arrow to switch order of tags
+   - Feedback box
    - Search box height is incorrect when 'Done tagging' button appear in 'Untagged'.
-   - Properly dynamize new top bar.
-   - Feedback box
    - Implement video streaming.
 Check that it works in Safari (https://blog.logrocket.com/streaming-video-in-safari/)

 - Upload/import:
+   - Fix import bug
    - Increase thumb quality.
    - Serve lastPiv correctly if piv is deleted, avoid 404s.
    - Stop losing scroll when view is updated.